DNA applications are available online!

 Guidelines for PULLING hair:

-- Pull hair samples from the tail switch. the hair must be CLEAN (free of fecal matter) and DRY.
-DO NOT CUT HAIR.
-Cut hair samples will not provide DNA for the tests.
+1. Pull (do not cut) hair samples from the tail switch.
+The hair must be CLEAN (free of fecal matter) and DRY.

 Fees are payable to the CHA and will be invoiced when DNA applications are requested.
 See current Fee Schedule.